koldinger/Tardis/README.md

   <tr> <td> LogFile
    <td> None
    <td> Filename for logging.  stderr if not specified.
+  <tr> <td> JournalFile
+   <td> tardis.journal
+   <td> Journal file for logging which files are dependent on others.
+Stored in the DB directory for each client.
   <tr> <td> Profile
    <td> False
    <td> If true, a profile of each session will be generated and printed to stdout